 To file a long-term care insurance claim, the documents below are normally required:

 - A claimant’s statement (or policyholder statement) outlining the reasons for the claim

 - A physician’s statement provided by the doctor, confirming that care is needed

 - A prescribed care plan and nursing evaluation

 - A provider statement, completed by the home care agency

 Once completed and submitted, a phone interview is arranged with the insurance company’s claims department, and then the claim is either approved or declined.

-If you are seeking to access home care solutions in Nashville, TN through a long-term care policy, contact Stay Home Care today at 615-964-7726.
+If you are seeking home care solutions in Nashville, TN or a nearby area through a long-term care policy, contact Stay Home Care today at 615-964-7726.
 You can feel confident in knowing that we have years of experience in not only delivering specialized care in the comfort of home, but also in helping families with long-term care insurance claims and receiving the most out of their plan.
 To learn more about our services for home care in Nashville and the surrounding communities, please visit our Locations Served page.